ShyftXero/indascope/readme.md

 # indascope
 Check to see if one or more hosts is in... the... scope...

-useful for validating the output of some other tool subfinder
+useful for validating the output of some other tool like subfinder from projectdiscovery.io

 ```
 Usage: indascope [OPTIONS] [TARGETS]...